 When it comes to being creative with your career, author, speaker, and podcast host Emma Gannon literally wrote the book on it.
-As well as publishing The Multi-Hyphen Method, a guide to drawing on your passions and forging a career you actually care about, she also quizzes well-known names and faces done just that in their own unique working lives on her podcast Ctrl, Alt, Delete.
+As well as publishing The Multi-Hyphen Method, a guide to drawing on your passions and forging a career you actually care about, she also quizzes well-known names and faces who have done just that in their own unique working lives on her podcast Ctrl, Alt, Delete.

 Most recently, Gannon has been working in partnership with NatWest to launch a new guide for freelancers or those starting out in the liquid workforce (a term referring to an adaptable workforce which can often include flexible, freelance, or non-permanent workers) to help them to manage their personal finances.